gpeterson406/GreenwoodBanner_Book/_book/01-preface.md

 statistics course, it presumes that you have had an introductory statistics course.
-There are now many different varieties of introductory statistics from traditional, formula-based courses (called "consensus" curriculum courses) to more modern, computing-intensity courses that use randomization ideas to try to enhance learning of basic statistical methods.
+There are now many different varieties of introductory statistics from traditional, formula-based courses (called "consensus" curriculum courses) to more modern, compute-intensive courses that use randomization ideas to try to enhance learning of basic statistical methods.
 We are not going to presume that you have had a particular "flavor" of introductory statistics or that you had your introductory statistics out of a particular text, just that you have had a